sgrimbly/sgrimbly/README.md

 ### Hi there, I'm St John 🙋🏼‍♂.

 ## I'm a current student.
 Check out my [blog][website] 🤖.
-- 🌱 I’m currently studying mathematical biology and simulating using Julia.
+- 🌱 I’m currently working on causality and multi-agent reinforcement learning.
-- 📚 I’m currently learning everything - well...trying 🤣.
+- 📚 Trying to learn everything...little bit at a time.
-- 🥅 2020 Goals: Read more and do more fun projects.
+- 🥅 2021 Goals: Read at least 52 books and code some fun projects.
-- ⚡ Fun fact: I play piano and am a cyclist.
+- ⚡ I play piano and enjoy triathlon.

 ### Connect with me: